gmflau/redis-enterprise-gke-kf-istio-egress-gateway/README.md

   nodes: 3
 EOF
 ```
-It will take about 8 minutes to compleate the deployment.
+It will take about 8 minutes to complete the deployment.
 Run the following command to ensure all three Redis Enterprise Cluster pods are up and running:
 ```
 kubectl get pod -n redis
 ```